toshiharu13/autoinstall_v2/README.md

 6)may rewrite "settings" file
 7)check new version od soft
 8) write result to lof file

-you may change setting with or without installing soft To run - Just copy and run
+You may change setting with or without installing soft To run - Just copy and run
 In plan to merge 'autoupdater' and 'know_what' in one project